uhh-lt/fundus-murag/README.md

 1. Navigate to the `docker` folder
 2. (Optional) If you run the ML service in development mode, remove the `fundusml` profile from the `.env.dev`
 3. Run `docker compose --env-file .env.dev up` in a `tmux` or similar shell to start the dev containers (i.e., Weaviate)
-4. Run `curl http://localhost:<YOUR_FUNDUS_ML_EXPOSED_PORT>/embed` to check whether the FUNDus ML Service is up and running.
+4. Run `curl http://localhost:<YOUR_FUNDUS_ML_EXPOSED_PORT>/embed` to check whether the CollEx ML Service is up and running.
 This should print sth. like `{"detail":"Method Not Allowed"}`

-### Starting the FUNDus MuRAG Application for Development
+### Starting the CollEx Application for Development

-1. Navigate to repository root
+1. Open the project in VS Code
-2. Select a port of your choice (e.g., the `FUNDUS_UI_EXPOSED` defined in the `docker/.env` file)
+2. Run the application as defined in the `launch.json`
-3. Run `FUNDUS_CONFIG_FILE=config.dev.yaml PYTHONPATH=src mesop --port <PORT OF YOUR CHOICE> src/fundus_murag/ui/main.py` to start the FUNDus MuRAG application.
-4. Open your browser and navigate to `http://localhost:<PORT OF YOUR CHOICE>` to see the application.
-Don't forget to forward the port if you are running the application on a remote server.